uodataservices/computing-basics/index.md

 how to use your computer.
 And that doesn't just mean clicking on things. _Anyone_ can do that.

+Learn keyboard shortcuts, how folders (directories) work and how to navigate them, and how to keep your work organized.

 Get on top of the fundamentals!